Our Team

 I was born in Banbury and brought up in Kings Sutton.
 Being a ‘Village Boy’, I have always loved the great outdoors and enjoyed being involved in the village life and the local community.

-I have worked in the funeral profession since I was 18.
-The profession has played a large part within my family as my great uncle was Claude Hemmings of Bloxham who was the last member of the Hemmings family to run the family business from Rectory Farm.
+I started working full time within the funeral industry in 2017 when I was 18 years old.
+The profession has played a large part within my family, as my great uncle was Claude Hemmings of Bloxham, who was the last member of the Hemmings family to run the family funeral business from Rectory Farm.
 From an early age I can recall helping my dad and great uncle, Peter Hemmings, prepare and to close graves within the locality.

-In my spare time I like going to the gym and further enjoying the great outdoors, camping and my ownership of a vintage tractor.
-I have just purchased my first house with partner Shannon locally in the community.
+In my spare time I like going to the gym, running, playing 5 aside football and further enjoying the great outdoors, camping and my ownership of vintage tractors.
+I am also a passionate F1 fan.

-I feel incredibly lucky through my role here to be able to serve the local community and families within and around Banbury and look forward to furthering my skills and knowledge over the coming months and years.
+I feel incredibly lucky through my role here to be able to serve the local community and families within and around Banbury.

 Clive Dudley